 Affordable Learning Georgia

 Affordable Learning Georgia (ALG) is an initiative of the University System of Georgia (USG) to support the success of its students by encouraging the use of affordable course materials.
-Once you are at the Affordable Learning Georgia website click on Free textbooks and use the widgets to search for open textbooks for your classes.
+Once you are at the Affordable Learning Georgia website click on Find textbooks to search for open textbooks for your classes.

 You can also learn about open textbooks that are being used by the college and universities in the University System of Georgia.
 For example, the University Press of North Georgia has published the book entitled History in the Making: A History of the People of the United States of America to 1877.